Skip to main content

 HOW MUCH LINGALA COULD MUSA JUMA SPEAK?

-It is difficult to tell exactly how much Lingala Musa Juma could speak, but by analyzing the lyrics of his songs we can make a pretty solid estimation.
+Listening to Musa Juma's tracks one quickly realizes that he knew some Lingala.
+It is however difficult to tell exactly how much Lingala Musa Juma could speak.
+Can we be able to tell how much Lingala Language Musa Juma knew by analyzing the lyrics of his songs?
+We hope we can make a pretty solid estimation.
 Musa Juma was a Luo from Kenya and there is no evidence that he ever lived, worked in or even visited either of the two Congo republics where Lingala is predominantly spoken.
 But we also know that a visit or stay in a country is not the only way to interact with a language.
 From a face-value analysis of Musa Juma's lyrics it is evident that he could at least mumble a few Lingala words.

 For a person who worked with and lived amongst many Congolese immigrants in Kenya for most of his adult life, it should come at no surprise that he would try singing in the language.

 A strong case can be made that Musa Juma could not only understand much of Lingala but could speak it as well.
-In his Orchestra Limpopo International Band he had not less than four Congolese band members at any one time including Frank Libe, Salapata Salawowo, Jose Muzungu, Vasca da Gama and Professor Azile all of whom are fluent in spoken Lingala.
-In the song "Auma" Musa Juma sings, "Nitafanya nini mpo oyeba nalingi yo ming oh?"
+In his Orchestra Limpopo International Band he had not less than four Congolese band members at any one time including Frank Libe, Salapata Salawowo, Jose Muzungu, Elshiko Mitudji Mpemba, Vasca da Gama and Professor Azile all of whom are fluent in spoken Lingala.
+In the song "Auma" Musa Juma sings, "Nitafanya nini mpo oyeba nalingi yo mingi, oh?"
 (What can I do so that you may know that I love so much?).
-In another track titled "Siaya Kababa" he uses the phrase "baby na motema" (baby of my heart), "mziki santimaa" (slow peaceful music).
-In a less famous piece titled Hellena, he sings "Bolingo esilaka te, kasi mbongo esilaka" (Love has no end but money eventually runs out/ends).
+In another track titled "Siaya Kababa" he uses the phrase "baby na motema" (baby of my heart), "mziki santimaa" (slow, peaceful music).
+In a less famous piece titled Hellena, he sings "Bolingo esilaka te, kasi mbongo esilaka" (Money eventually runs out/ends but love never ends).
 In the same song he uses the phrase "yaka yaka mama" (Come, come mama).
 And of course there are the common words he throws around here and there in almost all tracks like cherie (darling), bolingo na ngai (my love), papa (father), mwana mboka (home boy) and motema (heart).

 All these instances are indicative of a person who knew a bit of Lingala, at the very least, enough to compose a sensible sentence.
 Or maybe, he knew more than that, we couldn't prove or disprove it.
-If he knew more than functional lingala then we can safely assume that he steered clear from singing or composing entire songs in the language for reasons best known to him.
+If he knew more than functional Lingala then we can safely assume that he steered clear from singing or composing entire songs in the language for reasons only known to him.
+Artistes who learnt their craft under Musa Juma and later charted their own paths like John Junior, Madanji Perimeter and Igwe Bandasson use the Lingala language a lot more predominantly than Musa Juma did.
+Even though it can be proven that Musa Juma knew some Lingala, he chose to sing in a his mother tongue, perhaps opting to remain authentic to his Luo identity.
+And there's nothing wrong with that.
 May his soul rest in peace.

 Comments